 - Improve the appearance of your tongue.
 Buildup of excess debris can cause your tongue to take on a white, coated appearance.
 Daily scraping can help remove this coating and prevent it from returning.

 - Remove bacteria.
-Researchers in one 2005 study found that using a tongue scraper twice a day for seven days reduced the overall incidence of Mutans streptococci and Lactobacilli bacteria in the mouth.
+Researchers in one found that using a tongue scraper twice a day for seven days reduced the overall incidence of Mutans streptococci and Lactobacilli bacteria in the mouth.
 These bacteria types are known to cause bad breath and dental decay.

 - Improve overall health.
 Removing bacteria is key to preventing cavities, gum disease, and other conditions affecting the mouth.
-Tongue scraping can help clear these bacteria from the mouth, improving your tongue’s appearance and overall sensation.
+Tongue scraping can these bacteria from the mouth, improving your tongue’s appearance and overall sensation.